hector-alarcon-gomez/trello-to-todoist/README.md

-# Trello tasks copied into todoist
+# Copy Trello tasks into todoist

 Pulls list of tasks from Trello's url and inserts them in a todoist project